 7. Engineered Wood Flooring

 - What You Think: You like engineered wood's current best-favored status within the flooring world.
 It is the only way you can hope to get an exotic hardwood such as mahogany in your home at a reasonable cost.
-But after a couple of years of your dog creating deep scratches in your floor, you contact a flooring pro and are surprised to learn that engineered wood can only be lightly sanded, and not many times, either.
+After a couple of years of your dog creating deep scratches in your floor, you contact a flooring pro and are surprised to learn that engineered wood can only be lightly sanded, and not many times.

 - What Your Dog Thinks: Your dog finds engineered wood to be as warm and comfortable as solid hardwood.